 Home

-Replace pic of Grady speaking to diff pic of Grady
+Replace pic of Grady speaking to diff pic of Grady Need pic

 ??
 Where does “What’s Going On AT MFUMC” feed from?
 Originally, this fed from the super-cool events module on the site.
 Now, the ugly one is pulling from Seraphim.